 Engineers: Si Garber + Phil Posner

 John Lee is gone now, and we lost Richard, Ian and Si to cancer.
-Too many dear friends who have left us all too soon.
+Too many dear friends who have left us all too soon, but the memories and good times live on in the music.